mtripath429/SousChef/README.md

 - Edit quantities in-place; delete items

 2) Recipe Recommender
-- Retrieves candidate recipes via a local RAG index (ChromaDB with OpenAI embeddings)
+- Retrieves candidate recipes via a lightweight in‑memory embeddings index (OpenAI embeddings + NumPy cosine similarity)
 - Uses an agent to pick recipes that maximize pantry usage, prioritizing items nearing best‑by
 - “Cook this” button applies a recipe to your pantry (decrements quantities)